 The Master of Ceremonies of this event is the first openly lesbian Austrian politician, former Vice-President of the European Parliament, and LGBTQI+ Activist and Feminist Ulrike Lunacek.

 Invitations have been extended to a diverse group of elected officials from different parties, regions, backgrounds and political ideology, to make this event an impactful networking and learning experience.
 The invited legislators are not required to be LGBTI+ community members, although we did invite a broad coalition of LGBTI+ elected officials.

-As of now, over 130 elected officials have confirmed their participation.
+As of now, over 200 elected officials have confirmed their participation of which around 100 digitally.
 These legislators are coming from more than 53 different countries across six continents and represent national/federal constituencies, supranational constituencies and in some cases also local or regional constituencies.
 Furthermore, fulfilling our diversity aim, almost 40% of the participants comes from the Global South, Central and Eastern Europe, in many cases strongly representing vulnerable communities in their home constituencies.
 Also of importance to us is a strong female identified representation, with currently over 60 legislators identifying as female.

 We recognize that the ongoing COVID-19 pandemic will have an influence on Copenhagen 2021.
 Therefore, we are guaranteeing various digital solutions to make sure that elected officials that cannot travel, can participate actively including the opportunity to ask questions using a special chat function.
 Different parts of the IPA will also be made available to the broader public through livestreams on different platforms.